• Skip to main content

 Pros & Cons of Pumping

 Picture of a Cozmo PumpI have been using/wearing an insulin pump for somewhere between 8-10 years (I can’t keep track of when I started).
-It is my opinion that the pump may be the best tool available for tight control of diabetes.
+It is my opinion that the pump may be the best tool for me to achieve optimal diabetes management.

 Of course, the pump is not for everyone, and it is not a “magic bullet” that will automatically cure all of your problems, nor will it automatically bless you with the tightest control you’ve ever had.